-7. Charles Lindbergh, famous aviator, explorer and social activist, was buried on Maui in 1974.
+7. Charles Lindbergh, famous aviator, explorer, and social activist, was buried on Maui in 1974.
 His grave sits underneath a plum tree at the Palapala Ho’omau Church along the Road to Hana.

 8. The Haleakala High Altitude Observatory is considered one of the best astronomical and space surveillance sites in the world, noted for its tremendous seeing conditions and clear skies.
-It is not open to the public, but occasional public events and talks are open for visitors.
+It is not open to the public, but occasional public events and talks are open to visitors.

 9. In Hawaii and Guam, more spam is eaten per person than anywhere else in the world.